franleite/Getting-and-Cleaning-Data/coodbook.md

 #Coodbook

-This is the cood book from tidy.txt
+This is the cood book from "tidy.txt"

 #Fieds